Danny-M108/Challenge-Two-/README.md

   [Ensemble Methods](https://scikit-learn.org/stable/modules/ensemble.html)
-  The goal of ensemble methods is to combine the predictions of several base estimators built with a given learning algorithm in order to improve generalizability/  robustness over a single estimator...
+  The goal of ensemble methods is to combine the predictions of several base estimators built with a given learning algorithm in order to improve generalizability/  robustness over a single estimator.

   Technical Analysis MACD, Bollinger Bands & Stochastics.